ian-pvd/ian-pvd.github.io/_posts/2022-03-22-100vw-scrollbars-js.md

 }
 ```

-- Use JS to check for a scrollbar and then set the `--scrollbar-width` variable to account for it.
+We can use Javascript to check for a vertical scrollbar by comparing the [window.innerWidth](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerWidth){:target="_blank"} & [document.body.clientWidth](https://www.w3.org/TR/2016/WD-cssom-view-1-20160317/#dom-element-clientwidth) properties and changing the `--scrollbar-width` value.

 ```js
 const getScrollbarWidth = () => {